-Cindy Tremaine is penniless after her roommate has unexpectedly moved out and with her last job refusing to pay her.
+Cindy Tremaine is penniless after her roommate has moved out unexpectedly and with her last employer refusing to pay her.
 At the same time, her landlord is pressuring her to have sex for free rent.
 She then receives a callback from a job interview where the company offers her a position that pays a great deal of money.
-They provide her with a vehicle and directions to a remote cabin that she is to tend and clean for a wealthy client who is away in Denmark.
-As Cindy settles into the cabin, what she does not know is that a hulking masked killer has been loosed in the area and is stalking her with every move being observed by hidden cameras.
+They provide her with a vehicle and directions to a remote cabin where she is to tend and clean for a wealthy client who is away in Denmark.
+As Cindy settles into the cabin, what she does not know is that a hulking masked killer has been loosed in the area and is stalking her, while every move is being observed by hidden cameras.

 Playing With Dolls comes from low-budget director Rene Perez.
-Perez appeared on the genre scene with the modest zombie Western The Dead and the Damned (2010).
+Perez appeared on the genre scene with the zombie Western The Dead and the Damned (2010).
 He made two sequels The Dead and the Damned and the Darkness (2014) and The Dead and the Damned 3: Ravaged (2018) and two further Western/genre hybrids with Alien Showdown: The Day the Old West Stood Still (2013) and Prey for Death (2015).
-He has made various other horror films with Demon Hunter (2012), The Burning Dead (2015), The Obsidian Curse (2016), From Hell to the Wild West (2017) and Death Kiss (2018), as well as a trilogy of fairytale adaptations with The Snow Queen (2013), Sleeping Beauty (2014) and Little Red Riding Hood (2015).
+He has made various other horror films with Demon Hunter (2012), The Burning Dead (2015), The Obsidian Curse (2016), From Hell to the Wild West (2017), Death Kiss (2018), Cabal (2020) and Cry Havoc (2020), as well as a trilogy of fairytale adaptations with The Snow Queen (2013), Sleeping Beauty (2014) and Little Red Riding Hood (2015).

 I was not quite sure what to expect from Playing With Dolls.
 The title suggested something more along the lines of a killer doll film like Child’s Play (1988) and sequels or something of the recent The Boy (2016).
 What it doesn’t suggest is the film that we get.
 Mindedly, after watching Playing With Dolls I am not entirely certain how to pigeonhole it in either.
 The character with the nasty-looking barbed wire facemask referred to only as The Killer suggests a Jason Voorhees and that the film we are watching is a slasher film.
 We get various slasher-type scenes with The Killer stalking Natasha Blasick about the house.

 The film frequently cuts back to Richard Tyson watching on a bank of tv monitors and we see that the house has been wired with cameras.
-He seems to have employed The Killer, who has orders to remain within the designated territory, to stalk and pursue Natasha.
-This turns the film into something akin to a slasher variant on The Most Dangerous Game (1932), which involves someone forced to survive with their bare hands while pursued by a well-armed hunter, the basic scenario of which has been used in numerous different films.
+He appears to have employed The Killer, who has orders to remain within the designated territory and stalk and pursue Natasha.
+This turns the film into something akin to a slasher variant on The Most Dangerous Game (1932), which involved people forced to survive with their bare hands while pursued by a well-armed hunter, the basic scenario of which has been used in numerous different films.

 We are not exactly sure why Richard Tyson is doing this, although we get the impression that he is making some kind of snuff video and/or is an eccentric billionaire who has set this up for his amusement.
 Mostly the scenario and what is happening leaves you confused.
 It feels like a film that has been construed with a bunch of generic elements – a hulking killer in a mask, a remote cabin in the backwoods, a Most Dangerous Game scenario, covert surveillance – more than it has an underlying rationale.